JOwen-ster/canvasbotworkshop/README.md

 Discord Bot template for ACMCSUF-OSS Fall 2024 Discord Workshop.
 - Created By Thomas Oh and Owen Sterling

-Check out [Owen's Discord BOT Template](https://github.com/JOwen-ster/Discord.py-Bot-TEMPLATE) for a more complete, and scalable solution which is ideal for bot development.
+Check out [Owen's Discord BOT Template](https://github.com/JOwen-ster/Discord.py-Bot-TEMPLATE) for a more complex, but complete and scalable solution, which is ideal for bot development.

 ## Installation / Development